8/16/2024

 Analyst, SEB

-Okay and then I have a question on Vardaga.
-I mean you mentioned in the report that there is this sort of shortage of electrical units here in Sweden and you also say that this new unit in Vardaga has gotten off to a good start.
-I guess my question is would you say that it is easier to fill capacity now compared to earlier?
-Is it the more civil environment for you?
+Okay, and then I have a question on Vardaga.
+I mean, you mentioned in the report that there is this sort of shortage of LK units here in Sweden, and you also say that this new unit in Vardaga has gotten up I guess my question is, would you say that it is easier to fill capacity now compared to earlier?

 speaker

 It depends very much on the local demand and supply situation in that specific municipality.
-Now we have opened up in Stockholm and Uppsala and there seems to be a good demand.
-There is also freedom of choice so the care receivers can choose our homes if they want to and that is a very important factor.
-So in these cases yes but in some cases there could be the other way.
+Now we have opened up in Stockholm and Uppsala and that seems to be a good demand.
+There is also freedom of choice. the care receivers can choose our homes if they want to, and that is a very important factor.
+So in these cases, yes, but in some cases that could be the other way.

 speaker